Karenahv/karenahv/README.md

 When I build websites I use React or Next  with Ant Design.
 I try to use strapi for backend or Node or Django.

 - 🔭 I’m currently working on a platform called Grovity to connect mentors with companies.
-- 🌱 I’m currently learning machine learning and python frameworks.
+- 🌱 I’m currently learning Golang, machine learning and python frameworks.
 - 👯 I’m looking to collaborate with other passionate developers

 ### My Stack